parkmandpl/wp-basics/modules/plan/_posts/2000-01-05-organizing-content.md

 There are several ways to organize your website.
 Here are two:

 #### Hierarchical Structure
-Most sites have a **hierarchical structure**, which looks like a family tree.
+Most sites have a **hierarchical structure**, which kind of looks like a family tree.
 Users start at a more broad topic and can narrow down to more specific content, or jump to other "branches" as they choose.

 ![Hierarchical Structure]({{site.baseurl}}/img/Hierarchical%20Structure.png)